Obi-Wan's Photography Pages

 About Me

-(Photo.Net) I currently have two photo galleries online.
-At present, I update my Flickr gallery more often, but my Photo.Net gallery contains some of my earlier photos that I never copied to Flickr.
-Please visit either of them and let me know what you think of my work, whether it's good or bad.
-If you're looking for a particular photo I've taken or are just really bored, you can also browse my entire 50,000-photo library.
+(Prairie Rim Images) I currently have several photo galleries online.
+I've just setup a commercial site at Prairie Rim Images where you can buy prints or other objects emblazened with your favorite photos.
+The associated blog is where I post most of my new tips and tutorials.
+On the non-commercial side, I update my Flickr gallery more often, but my Photo.Net gallery contains some of my earlier photos that I never copied to Flickr.
+Please visit any of them and let me know what you think of my work, whether it's good or bad.

 www.flickr.com